Commercial Waste Ware - Modern Slavery Statement

 Contractual controls are reinforced through supplier agreements that include anti-slavery clauses, the right to audit, and requirements for remediation plans.
 We apply a proportionate mix of monitoring tools, including desktop due diligence, third-party assessments and on-site inspections to verify compliance.

-Training session icon for modern slavery awareness Annual review and continuous improvement: Our slavery statement and anti-slavery programme are reviewed at least once a year.
+A person dressed in blue jeans is pushing a two-wheeled wheelbarrow along a brick pathway, with a large mound of dark soil or compost inside it.
+The wheelbarrow has a metal frame with black rubber tyres on each side and a metallic basin showing signs of use.
+The surrounding environment includes green shrubbery on the left and neatly trimmed grass on the right, indicating a residential garden or landscaped area.
+In the background, the pathway continues past some blurred outdoor elements, and sunlight illuminates the scene, creating a warm atmosphere.
+This image visually relates to waste management activities by depicting the manual transport of soil or garden waste, consistent with services provided by Commercial Waste Ware for rubbish removal and garden clearance in areas around [POSTCODE] or [TOWN].
+Annual review and continuous improvement: Our slavery statement and anti-slavery programme are reviewed at least once a year.
 The annual review evaluates policy effectiveness, audit results, training outcomes and reports received through our reporting channels.
 Findings from the review inform updates to our risk assessment methodology, supplier engagement tactics and remediation frameworks.
 This iterative approach ensures that Commercial Waste Ware's modern slavery statement remains robust, practical and responsive to emerging risks.

 We are committed to transparent governance and to strengthening our systems to prevent modern slavery across the industry.
 This anti-slavery statement reflects our ongoing pledge to ethical conduct, the protection of human rights and responsible stewardship across our commercial waste operations.